-AAL is a not-for-profit company limited by guarantee, whose members are all Australian universities and research organisations with significant astronomical research capability.
-AAL's core business is to:
+Astronomy Australia Limited (AAL) is a not-for-profit company limited by guarantee whose members are all Australian universities and research organisations with a significant astronomy research capability.
+Its core business is to manage programmes which provide astronomers with access to national astronomy infrastructure, including data and computing infrastructure.